ppy/osu-wiki/news/2021/2021-05-14-project-loved-may-2021.md

 ## osu!

 osu!
-Loved candidates were chosen by ::DigitalHypno::{ user=4384207 } and [Wixonater](https://osu.ppy.sh/users/10083084)!
+Loved candidates were chosen by ::DigitalHypno::{ user=4384207 } and ::Wixonater::{ user=10083084 }!
 This round, all osu! beatmap descriptions were written by ::Wixonater::{ user=10083084 }.

 ---